WebSoftwareSystem/WebSoftware.Systems/README.md

   * **Methodology** - The approaches that work best for Web Software Systems.

-  * [Example](./docs/guides/Example.md) - A step-by-step explanation of this project which it itself a Web Software System.
+  * [Example](./docs/guides/Example.md) - A step-by-step explanation of this project which is itself a Web Software System.

 Usage